 After months of presidential primaries across the country, Texas voters handed former Massachusetts Gov. Mitt Romney the delegates needed to win the Republican nomination yesterday.
 The Republican Party will formally nominate Romney at the GOP convention in August.
 The campaign now begins in earnest.
 The economy continues to weigh most on voters’ minds.
-Romney’s party favors smaller government and lower taxes--issues that have divided Americans greatly in recent years.
+Romney’s party favors smaller government and lower taxes–issues that have divided Americans greatly in recent years.
 Political analysts E.J.
 Dionne and Ross Douthat join Diane to talk about our divided nation and what can be done about it.

-senior fellow, The Brookings Institution, columnist, Washington Post and author of "Our Divided Political Heart: The Battle for the American Idea in an Age of Discontent."
+- E.J.
+Dionne Jr. senior fellow, The Brookings Institution, columnist, Washington Post and author of "Our Divided Political Heart: The Battle for the American Idea in an Age of Discontent."